Wellington City Council: Predecessors

-The settlement became the colonial capital and seat of government in 1865, replacing Auckland.
-Parliament officially sat in Wellington for the first time on 26 July 1865.
-During the last half of the nineteenth century, Wellington grew rapidly from 7,460 residents in 1867 to 49,344 by the end of the century.

 In 1870, the Wellington City Corporation was formed, with former town board chairman Joe Dransfield being elected as its mayor.
 Wellington formally attained city status in 1881 when its non-Māori population surpassed 20,000.
 The Municipal Corporations Act 1886 further ratified Wellington's status as a city, alongside Auckland, Dunedin, Christchurch and Nelson, retroactively recognising it to have been such since 16 September 1870.

-Amalgamations

 The City of Wellington has subsumed many neighbouring boroughs including: